OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 The OEO wiki provides details on how best practice principles of ontology development are applied to OEO development: https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles

 Energy is a complex physical phenomenon and challenging to describe ontologically.
-We published another OEO specific paper that describes, how we decided to represent energy and energy carriers in the OEO.
+We published another OEO specific paper that describes how we decided to represent energy and energy carriers in the OEO.

 :oep-icon-text: [The representation of energy, energy carriers and fuels in the Open Energy Ontology](http://star.informatik.rwth-aachen.de/Publications/CEUR-WS/Vol-3249/paper1-Ensusto.pdf)